Marriage celebrants

 If the minimum one month’s notice to get married has not been provided, a marriage celebrant needs authorisation to solemnise the marriage by applying for a shortening of time.

 The NSW Registry of Births, Deaths & Marriages is a prescribed authority that can approve these requests.
-You can also apply to a NSW prescribed authority listed at the Attorney General’s Department.
+You can also apply to any NSW prescribed authority listed by the Attorney General’s Department.

 To apply with the NSW Registry, the celebrant or the couple can email bdm-marriages-syd@customerservice.nsw.gov.au, with: